rpereira/Progress_Bar__Indeterminate_Ring/README.md

 ```

-On your main .js file, load your image:
+On your main .js file, load the image:
 ```javascript
 function imageLoader(s, fun)
 {